 Day 3: An early start for the classic easy snow climb and rocky scramble to the summit of the Gran Paradiso (4061m).
 We descend to the Vittorio Emanuele hut (2735m) where we spend the night.

 Day 4: Recovery day.
-Following a short session of technical training at the hut we descend to the vehicles and return through the Mont Blanc tunnel to Chamonix, where we check into our comfortable chalet.
+We descend to the vehicles and return through the Mont Blanc tunnel to Chamonix, where we check into our comfortable chalet.